 1. Yellow Restaurant, Sydney

-Once a gallery exhibiting work of Sydney’s most famous artists, the golden yellow terrace in Potts Point is now a fine-dining vegetarian and vegan restaurant.
+The golden yellow terrace in Potts Point was once a gallery exhibiting work of Sydney’s most famous artists.
+Now it’s a fine-dining vegetarian and vegan restaurant.
 Yellow doesn’t offer a 100% vegan menu.
-But the restaurants dedication to accentuating the incredible taste of vegetables through its vegetarian and vegan-based cuisine makes it worth a visit, especially if you opt for the vegan tasting menu.
+The restaurants dedication to accentuating the incredible taste of vegetables through its vegetarian and vegan-based cuisine makes it worth a visit, especially if you opt for the vegan tasting menu.
 The tasting menu gives the option of 5-courses or 7-courses with the choice of wine pairings or non-alcoholic beverages.
 The meals here are a work of art.

 2. Bodhi Restaurant, Sydney

 Sydney institution, Bodhi, specialises in vegan Yum Cha and Pan-Asian Cuisine with the ingredients locally sourced, organic and handcrafted daily using traditional techniques.
-The restaurant has well and truly stood the test of time (as far as restaurants go at least), having celebrated 30 years, late December 2018.
-Despite its rocky start back in 1988, Bodhi was so popular it needed more space soon after opening.
+The restaurant has stood the test of time (as far as restaurants go at least), having celebrated 30 years in December 2018.
+Despite its rocky start in 1988, Bodhi was so popular it needed more space soon after opening.
 This prompted the move from the chinatown shop to its current location right in Sydney city centre on the corner of Cook and Phillip Park.

 3. Gigi Pizzeria, Sydney